97kuek/ADSA/README.md

-# アルゴリズムとデータ構造A
+# ADSA

-## 概要
+## Overview
-2春【アルゴリズムとデータ構造A】のプログラムをまとめたリポジトリです。すべてC言語で書かれています。
+This repository contains programs from Algorithms and Data Structures A (Spring, Year 2).
+All of them are written in C.

-## フォルダ・ファイル構成
+## Folder Structure

 ```
 ADSA/